See details below to learn more about our 2026 Special Fair Days

 Native Americans Day

-We honor all members of Native American tribes with free admission on this day.
+On Native Americans Day, we honor all members of Native American tribes with free admission.
 ID is not required.
-Make sure to visit the Indian Village throughout the day for cultural performances and crafts.
+Guests are invited to visit the Haudenosaunee Village throughout the day for cultural performances and crafts!

 Labor Day

-Join organized labor members as they lead a parade that steps off from the Expo Center at 10:30am.
-The parade route follows the perimeter of the building down Broadway, around Cayuga Avenue, and back to Iroquois.
+Celebrate the hardworking people who make America strong with a parade led by organized labor members, concluding the 2025 Great New York State Fair.
+The parade steps off from the Expo Center at 10:30 a.m.
+The parade route follows the perimeter of the building down Broadway, around Cayuga Avenue, and back around the other side of the Expo Center.